 ATX vs Micro ATX vs Mini ITX

-After having a look at these measurements you can see that the biggest motherboard among these is the ATX and following it up is the Micro ATX and the smallest among them is the Mini ITX.
+After looking at these measurements, you can see that the biggest motherboard among these is the ATX, and following it up is the Micro ATX, and the smallest among them is the Mini ITX.
 ATX and Micro ATX motherboards share the same amount of width and look very similar to each other.

 The only thing which is not similar in these motherboards is their length.
 The reason for the ATX motherboard to be lengthier is that it has more PCIe Slots.
-Increasing the Installment of more PCIe cards in it.
+It is increasing the Installment of more PCIe cards in it.
 Whereas the Mini ATX is smaller in size and much cheaper than its competitors.

-ATX motherboards are the best option if you are going to build a workstation or a high-end gaming CPU.
-ATX motherboards are equipped with four ram slots which can give you the option to expand the memory of your PC to your extent.
+ATX motherboards are the best option if you will build a workstation or a high-end gaming CPU.
+ATX motherboards are equipped with four ram slots that can allow you to expand your PC’s memory to your extent.
 Each Slot is capable of running 32 GB ram.

-Now, this looks like quite a huge amount of Ram for gaming purposes, as conducted in many benchmarks and tests, it is stated that even 8 GB and 16 GB ram has no difference in performance and frame rates.
-But if you are a developer or you are building this pc for your professional work then even 32 GB memory would not be enough for you.
+This looks like quite a massive amount of Ram for gaming purposes; as conducted in many benchmarks and tests, it is stated that even 8 GB and 16 GB ram has no difference in performance and frame rates.
+But if you are a developer or are building this pc for your professional work, then even 32 GB memory would not be enough for you.

 Developers are often annoyed when Ram’s extensive apps make their PC slow.
-Another major highlight of this motherboard is that it has 7 PCIe Slots which gives the support of Multi-GPU and along with the addition of other PCIe cards.
+Another major highlight of this motherboard is that it has 7 PCIe Slots, supporting Multi-GPU and other PCIe cards.
 This feature is not available in the rest of the motherboards.

 ATX provides the best performance in every category and can support a high number of additional upgrades to a PC.
-These motherboards are the biggest and are tend to be more expensive than its competitors due to its Versatile support of the upgrades.
+These motherboards are the biggest and are tend to be more expensive than their competitors due to their Versatile support of the enhancements.